coricsdev/vue-project/README.md

 ## Example

-Link for the deployed vuejs: https://coricsdev.github.io/vue-project/ Link where the VueJS fetching the WordPress posts: https://sandbox-one.dadizrico.com/
+Here is the link for the deployed Vue.js project: https://coricsdev.github.io/vue-project/.
+Additionally, you can find the link where the Vue.js application is fetching WordPress posts at: https://sandbox-one.dadizrico.com/.